xtuml/mc/doc/notes/9257_oloadpragma_int.md

 4. Requirements
 ---------------
 4.1 `m2x`
-Apply marks to functions, operation and messages using full signatures.
+Apply marks to functions, operations and messages using full signatures.

 4.2 `x2m`
-Emit pragmas for functions, operation and messages using full signatures.
+Emit pragmas for functions, operations and messages using full signatures.

+4.3 `editor`
+[2] is raised to track an update to the editor to allow editing marks in the presence of signatures.

 5. Work Required
 ----------------
 5.1 `m2x`
-Update the
+There exist operations to get the signatures of functions, operations and messages.
+These are used and modified with a non-comma separator.
+Since the previous (single) use was non-persistent, this change is safe for the existing code.

+Update `ooaelement::get_path` to include signatures.
+The changed routines from above are now called when populating the marks.
+Note that `ooamarkable::render_pragmas` is now used to generate the output to the marking files.

+5.2 `x2m`
+`x2m` has corresponding changes to `m2x`.
+Three signature routines are updated to not use commas.
+And the routines used to populate pragmas are updated to include signature

 6. Implementation Comments
 --------------------------